McLaren F1: Aerodynamics

 The standard McLaren F1 road car features no fixed wing to produce downforce (compare to the LM and GTR editions); however, the overall design of the underbody of the McLaren F1 in addition to a rear diffuser exploits ground effect to improve downforce which is increased through the use of two electric Kevlar fans to further decrease the pressure under the car.
 A "high downforce mode" can be turned on and off by the driver.
 At the top of the vehicle, there is an air intake to direct high pressure air to the engine with a low pressure exit point at the top of the very rear.
 Under each door is a small air intake to provide cooling for the oil tank and some of the electronics.
 The airflow created by the electric fans not only increases downforce, but the airflow that is created is further exploited through design, by being directed through the engine bay to provide additional cooling for the engine and the ECU.
 At the front, there are ducts assisted by a Kevlar electric suction fan for cooling the front brakes.

-There is a small dynamic rear spoiler on the tail of the vehicle, which will adjust dynamically and automatically attempt to balance the centre of gravity of the car under braking – which will be shifted forward when the brakes are applied.
+There is a small dynamic rear spoiler on the tail of the vehicle, which deploys automatically under heavy braking to generate downforce and attempt to balance the centre of pressure of the car – which will be shifted forward when the brakes are applied.
 Upon activation of the spoiler, a high pressure zone is created in front of the flap, and this high pressure zone is exploited—two air intakes are revealed upon application that will allow the high pressure airflow to enter ducts that route air to aid in cooling the rear brakes.
 The spoiler increases the overall drag coefficient from to and is activated at speeds equal to or above 40 mi/h by brake line pressure.